top of page

 Resources and Research

-Tapping routinely in the morning and in the evening can be a great way to start and end your day with emotional calm.
+Tapping routinely in the morning and in the evening can be a great way to start and end your day with a calm nervous system and mind.

 The Tapping Points: